chimera-linux/cports/Packaging.md

 Debug packages have the `-dbg` suffix and are created automatically in most cases.

+Various other packages are also created automatically.
+See the section about automatic subpackages for more details.

 If a primary package (typically a library or some kind of module) has auxiliary programs that are separated into a subpackage, the subpackage